MicrosoftDocs/defender-docs/defender-endpoint/mdav-scan-best-practices.md

 Microsoft Defender has the following features that help enhance scan performance and efficiency:

-- Containers/archives can take a long time to scan as certain optimizations (e.g. parallel scans) are not possible in these situations.
-Whenever possible, we recommend extracting the content of these containers which would allow the full scan to process items in parallel.
+- Containers/archives can take a long time to scan as certain optimizations (for example, parallel scans) aren't possible in these situations.
+Whenever possible, we recommend extracting the content of these containers that would allow the full scan to process items in parallel.

-- Scan exclusions where you can exclude containers from scanning if this is allowed by your compliance requirements.
+- Scan exclusions where you can exclude containers from scanning, if this option is allowed by your compliance requirements.

 - Microsoft Defender Performance Analyzer tool can be used to determine exclusions that help optimize performance.
 See [Performance analyzer for Microsoft Defender Antivirus](tune-performance-defender-antivirus.md).